 - a.
 Land Uses.
 Uses permitted within a neighborhood commercial node include those uses allowed in the Commercial Neighborhood (CN) Zoning district except for auto-oriented uses such as drive-through facilities, gas pumps, service stations, minor or major vehicle repair, car wash facilities, and personal storage (ministorage).
 Office uses shall only be allowed as secondary uses and located to serve as a transition between commercial and residential developments.
 Multi-family uses are permitted as part of mixed-use developments. - b.
 Building Placement.
 Neighborhood commercial uses are intended to cater to the residents in the surrounding neighborhoods, as opposed to drivers passing through the area.
 Therefore, the site and building design along roadways classified as Urban General or Suburban (both Commercial and Residential) on the Context Classification Map for Hillsborough County and the Florida Department of Transportation (FDOT), must be oriented to the street and cater primarily to pedestrians.
 Buildings shall be placed close to the public sidewalk and parking areas and utilities must be located to the rear or side of the building.
 There shall be no vehicular parking between the building and the street.
 Building placement along other roadways shall be determined based on surrounding conditions. - c.
 Site Access and Circulation.
 Attention must be given to the manner in which surrounding neighbors will access the site.
 Pedestrian connections must be optimized through the public realm.
 All development shall be required to provide adequate direct pedestrian access from the public sidewalk to the building.
-Although encouraged, direct connections will not be required to existing subdivisions surrounding the site; however, if the adjacent properties are vacant, street/sidewalk stub-outs may be required for future connection.
+Although encouraged, direct connections will not be required to existing subdivisions surrounding the site; however, if the adjacent properties are vacant, street/sidewalk stub-outs may be required for future connection. - d.

-- d.
 Compatibility.
 The development will be required to provide a transition to adjacent residential uses, by either placing lower intensity uses (e.g., offices and professional services) between the commercial uses and residential neighborhoods or providing vegetative buffers that would minimize visual and auditory impacts, but still allow access.
 The most intense land uses shall be clustered and oriented toward the intersection. - e.
 Building Design.
 New buildings in neighborhood commercial nodes along roadways classified as Urban General, Suburban Commercial or Suburban Residential on the Hillsborough County or FDOT Context Classification Map shall meet the following provisions: - i.
 Large building volumes are divided to appear as smaller volumes grouped together.
 Volume breaks may be achieved by volume projections and recesses, and varying heights and roof lines. - ii.
 Facades must be designed to reduce the monolithic appearance of large unadorned walls. - iii.
-Fenestration (the arrangement of windows and doors along a façade) is a critical component of building design.
-As such, a ground flood fenestration of 40% or more shall be encouraged along facades facing a street within urban areas.
-Within suburban and rural areas, a minimum fenestration of 25% is recommended. - iv.
-Landscaping should focus less on hiding the building from the road and more on providing shade, accentuating buildings and public spaces, and screening residential from non-residential uses. - v.
+Fenestration (the arrangement of windows and doors along a façade) is a critical part of façade articulation.
+The percentage of fenestration shall be regulated to ensure transparency and articulated facade design. - iv.
+Landscaping should focus less on hiding the building from the road and more on providing shade and accentuating buildings and public spaces. - v.
 Lighting should focus on safety and compatibility. - vi.
 Low Impact Development practices (e.g., green roofs, rain gardens, rain cisterns, or other design techniques) are encouraged. - f.
 Special Districts.
 Should any conflicts arise between this Policy and the Special Districts requirements contained in Article III of the LDC, the Special District standards shall prevail.